Türkiye - Syria Earthquake Emergency Language Support and Resources

 - PSEA messages (from IASC Standing Committee) in Arabic and Turkish.

-- “No Excuse for Abuse” – PSEA training in Kurdish Kurmanji, Turkish, and Arabic
+- “No Excuse for Abuse” – PSEA training video in Kurdish Kurmanji, Turkish, and Arabic

 - Plain language PSEA principles in 100+ languages.